ryan-cranfill/clip-guided-rgb/README.md

 - if docker:
   - if you want a streamlit app: `docker-compose up streamlit`
   - if you want a jupyter notebook: `docker-compose up jupyter`
+  - if you want a shell: `docker-compose run shell`

 # TODO
 - [ ] Training Movie (getting there...)